shen-kit/finance-tracker/README.md

 ## Known Bugs (currently working to fix)

-- app crashes if invalid stock code entered
+- none (please submit a bug report if any are found!)

 ## Screenshots